 Prof Radman’s concept was logical enough: if cells are highly connected, then they cannot change phenotype very easily.
 Rather like a snake with two heads, if one wants to go left and the other right, it will continue down the middle.
 In the same way, networks of cells ensure phenotypic stability in normal tissues.
-For any cell …
+For any cell to act …

 Ask star antibody developer and Medicxi partner Kevin …More

 Biological macromolecules, such as proteins and DNA, are …More